 It is said that he was raised as a daughter because of his moon power and behaved like a gloomy, miserable goddess.

 Gwyndolin likely disapproved of the direction Lloyd had taken the Way of White as well, shifting the focus away from Gwyn and toward himself as the new chief god.
 The prince had always yearned to be a sun like his father and elder brother but was too insecure about his shameful lineage to come out as a man and contest Lloyd’s power grab; he may have in fact never approved of his great-uncle taking over.
 One revered his father and desperately sought his approval, the other seems to have envied his nephew’s good fortune in finding ultimate power barely passing over him.
-Thus, in all likelihood, Gwyndolin had long surmised Lloyd’s disdain for Gwyn and finally decided to reveal himself as a man and contest his great-uncle’s legitimacy.
-With the basis for his authority swept from under him, Lloyd ultimately lost his following and has been widely branded as a pretender to the title of Allfather.
+Thus, in all likelihood, Gwyndolin had long surmised Lloyd’s disdain for Gwyn and finally decided to contest his great-uncle’s legitimacy.
+With the basis for his authority swept from under him, Lloyd lost everything except the brand of a pretender.
 The true chief god was Gwyndolin, and he had big plans for the future of the pantheon.

 In With the Old New

-The cathedral situated at Irithyll’s summit indicates itself to hold central importance within the city, and its direct connection to the remains of Anor Londo further suggest that it was among the earliest buildings to be constructed.
+The new cathedral’s situation at Irithyll’s summit indicates its central importance within the city, and its direct connection to the Anor Londo ruins — complete with a formal way back to the Darkmoon Tomb — further suggest it to be the earliest building constructed.
 It only takes one look then to see how this church set the tone for the rest of the city.
 The stained-glass windows were designed with the crown that Gwyndolin wore in DS1 as their central motif.
-Statues of the Darkmoon deity resembling his Oolacilian effigies in DS1 tower within the cathedral’s bema and adorn the outside walls.
-These same symbols and idols can be found all around Irithyll, interlaced with its Anor Londo-style architecture.
-There was a deliberate fusion of the ancient with the contemporary, reflecting a society which still respected the old but now had something new holding prominence.
-Gwyn’s youngest son was now chief among the gods, and he would naturally be the most revered deity in the city where he resided.
+Statues of the Darkmoon deity resembling his effigies in Oolacile tower over the bema and adorn the exterior.
+Niches for smaller idols and icons line the interior, former on the bema for clergy; latter in the aisles for laity.
+Presumably, these too depicted the Allfather.
+There was a deliberate fusion of the antiquated with the contemporary, reflecting a society which still respected the old but upheld something new.
+Gwyn’s youngest was now chief among the gods, and he would naturally be the most revered deity in his city of residence.
 And yet, despite his newfound position of power, the God of the Darkmoon was far humbler than his predecessors.

-If we infiltrate Irithyll through its sewer system, we will enter a manor on the corner of town, guarded by Silver Knights.
-Descriptions of the knights’ armor confirm that they still serve the “former royal family” the same as always.
-Likewise, the text indicates that their loyalty has led to them keeping guard over both this “small” manor and the abandoned cathedral even after the royal family’s demise.
-We can thus infer that this relatively humble estate belonged to Gwyndolin, especially since he too is associated with the old royals in the text for Sulyvahn’s soul.
-This notion is reinforced by a number of paintings hung within the manor, namely artists’ renditions of Anor Londo, the gods’ library that had been taken over by Seath, and his beloved sister Gwynevere.
-These were all people or places associated with the chief god in one form or another and likely to retain sentimental value.
-In other words, the most powerful god in the pantheon chose to reside in a “small” manor on the corner of town.
-This is in stark contrast to the grandiose cathedral and royal manor that dominated Anor Londo and arguably still dominates Irithyll.
+We pass through a manor guarded by Silver Knights, whose armor descriptions confirm they still serve the royal family the same as always.
+This loyalty has led to them keeping watch over both this mansion and the abandoned cathedral.
+Gwyndolin is one of those old royals and would naturally be king of the gods as their leader; the severed ears of sinners in the royal bodyguards’ possession does indicate current obedience to his will and practices.
+We can thus infer that this estate belonged to Gwyn’s youngest.
+This notion is reinforced by the paintings hung inside, namely renditions of Anor Londo, the Duke’s Archives, and Gwynevere.
+These were all people or places associated with Gwyndolin in one form or another and likely to retain sentimental value.
+In other words, the most powerful god in the pantheon chose to reside in a “small” manor on the corner of town, a stark contrast from the grandiose cathedral and royal manor that dominated Anor Londo and arguably still dominates Irithyll.

 Helmet of the Silver Knights who served the former royal family.